tastybug/zettelkasten/catalog/vault.md

 ```
 As can be seen, batch tokens start with a `b.`.

-### Engines and Paths
+## Engines a.k.a.
+Secrets Engines

 Vault comes with different "engines" that you make available under paths.
-E.g. you can run a K/V store under `secret/`.
+The purpose of an engine is to store or generate dynamic secrets or certificates.

+The full list of engines can be found [here](https://www.vaultproject.io/docs/secrets).

+### Cubbyhole

+> The cubbyhole secrets engine is used to store arbitrary secrets within the configured physical storage for Vault namespaced to a token.
+In cubbyhole, paths are scoped per token.
+No token can access another token's cubbyhole.
+When the token expires, its cubbyhole is destroyed.

+> Also unlike the kv secrets engine, because the cubbyhole's lifetime is linked to that of an authentication token, there is no concept of a TTL or refresh interval for values contained in the token's cubbyhole.

+> Writing to a key in the cubbyhole secrets engine will completely replace the old value.

 ### K/V Engine